Joel C. Hardin

 Sign Cutter, Instructor

-specialized in Homicide investigation.
-Kathy was also the Search and Rescue Coordinator for King County, managing over 300 volunteers over a five year term.
-Kathy returned to patrol before being reassigned to the Major
+in homicide investigation.
+Kathy was also the Search and Rescue Coordinator for King County, managing over 300 volunteers over a five-year term.

-she has testified as an expert witness, presenting tracking evidence.
-She has been associated with the Joel Hardin tracking program since 1998, regularly providing introductory tracker training to law enforcement and
+as an expert witness, presenting tracking evidence.
+She has been associated with the Joel Hardin Tracking program (now JHPTS Visual Tracking) since 1998, regularly providing introductory tracker training to law enforcement and the prosecutor’s

 Sign Cutter, Instructor